-- Currently, the quality of education for students with disabilities is generally the same across Australia, being exceedingly poor, unprofessional and often accompanied by violence against students.
+Currently, the quality of education for students with disabilities is generally the same across Australia, being exceedingly poor, unprofessional and often accompanied by violence against students.
 See the attached 2016 Senate Inquiry Report on the education of students with disabilities.
-Education and Employment References Committee Report
+There is little evidence much has changed since that time.
+Education and Employment References Committee Report.

 - a tendency towards using violent practices against students to deal with behaviours of concern;

-- low expectations of academic achievement;
+- low/no expectations of academic achievement;

 - use of unqualified aides;